ajitjisc/transferHub/README.md

 ### 4. Upload files to S3

-Create two separate Postman requests that do not use the JWT or API key headers, because the pre-signed URLs already authorize the upload.
+Create two separate Postman requests that do not use the API key header, because the pre-signed URLs already authorize the upload.

 Request 1: